Telegram

 Observer agents

-Three optional keys together turn the trigger from a chatbot into an observer — an agent that watches chats, reacts to specific people, and reports elsewhere (a review bot, a moderation assistant, a coach):
+from_users, reply_chat and allow_silence together turn the trigger from a chatbot into an observer: an agent that watches chats, reacts to specific people and reports elsewhere.
+Observer agents covers the pattern, with a full example.

 Are you an AI?
 Visit llms.txt — these docs as plain markdown.